shadow-robot/sr_interface/doc/tutorial/HandCommander.md

 ## Description

-This commander provide commands specific to hand which allows to move execute all actions of the [robot commander](RobotCommander.md).
+This commander provide commands specific to hand which allows to execute all actions of the [robot commander](RobotCommander.md).
 Also it allows to get state of tactile sensors, set max force and get joints effort.

 ## get_joints_effort